 However, I am missing a forum to discuss question, design decisions and the general topic of learning reflex-dom.

-I usually don’t know in how far my question is related to either reflex-platform
+I usually don’t know in how far my question is related to either reflex-platform, reflex-dom or specifically to obelisk.

 I think this forum is a good place for asking my questions w/o opening issues in any of those repositories every time.